Chapter 3 Pretreatment

 In our experience, for both cell and tissue specimens, 40:40:20 acetonitrile:methanol:water with 0.1 M formic acid (and subsequent neutralization with ammonium bicarbonate) is generally an effective solvent system for both quenching and extraction, including for ATP and other high-energy phosphorylated compounds.
 We typically use approximately 1 mL of solvent mix to extract 25 mg of biological specimen. …Thus, although drying is acceptable for most metabolites, care must be taken with redox-active species.

-nano LC-MS could be used to analysis small numbers of cells(Luo and Li 2017).
+nano LC-MS could be used to analyze small numbers of cells(Luo and Li 2017).

 For plant like soybeans(Mahmud et al. 2017), ammonium acetate/methanol could be selected as extraction strategies compared with water/methanol and sodium phosphate/methanol.
 For general plant samples, check this comprehensive investigation(Bijttebier et al. 2016).